Joey Gallo Player Props: Twins vs. Orioles

 Joey Gallo At The Plate

-- Gallo is batting .189 with eight doubles, a triple, 15 home runs and 30 walks.
+- Gallo is hitting .187 with eight doubles, a triple, 15 home runs and 31 walks.

-- Gallo has picked up an RBI in 25.8% of his games this year, with two or more RBI in 9.7% of his games.
-He has also produced three or more runs in four contests.
+- Gallo has an RBI in 16 of 67 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored a run in 23 games this year, with multiple runs three times.
+- In 35.8% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (4.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.